shyhyawJou/ArcFace-Pytorch/README.md

 Don't need to alert anything

 # Note
-- If your training is hard to converge, you can set m to smaller.
+- If your training is hard to converge, you can set m to smaller(close to zero).